 Natural Remedies for Hay Fever

-- Chamomile oil can help reduce symptoms of hay fever in a couple ways.
+Chamomile oil can help reduce symptoms of hay fever in a couple of ways.
 Smearing chamomile oil onto a towel or tissue and inhaling or boiling chamomile and inhaling the steam will benefit anyone who is suffering from hay fever.

-- Having locally produced honey can decrease sensitivity to pollens.
-Since honey is produced from bees pollen, being exposed to these pollens will reduce your symptoms of hay fever.
+Having locally produced honey can decrease sensitivity to pollens.
+Since honey is produced from bees’ pollen, being exposed to these pollens will reduce your symptoms of hay fever.

-- Eating fruits and vegetables can also do the trick!
+Eating fruits and vegetables can also do the trick!
 Berries are the best at treating hay fever.

-- Having ginger can strengthen your immune system and thus reduce symptoms of hay fever.
+Having ginger can strengthen your immune system and thus reduce symptoms of hay fever.
 Although digesting garlic cloves will put an unpleasant taste in your mouth, it can be helpful in relieving hay fever.

-- Herbs can always work magic when it comes to illness.
+Herbs can always work magic when it comes to illness.
 Whether you use capsules or prepare them, they work!
 Herbs such as lavender can be prepared in a warm bath to reduce symptoms of hay fever.

 Whatever your preference, there are many natural remedies for hay fever.
 If natural ways are not showing you results, medications such as Claritin, Medrol, and Periactin can definitely help relieve symptoms of hay fever.